wong-justin/showkeys-noplug/README.md

 ```

-and record the terminal window with e.g. [obs](https://obsproject.com/) or another piece of screen recording software.
+Record the terminal window with [obs](https://obsproject.com/) or another piece of screen recording software.

 ## Motivation